 - Create customized rules between features using written code.

-You can view and manage subtypes in the subtypes view, which can be opened by clicking the Subtypes button in the Data Design group on the Data tab, or by clicking the Subtypes button on the Fields tab.
+You can view and manage subtypes in the Subtypes view, which can be opened by clicking the Subtypes button in the Data Design group on the Feature Layer or Standalone Table tab, or by clicking the Subtypes button on the Fields view tab.

-In the subtypes view, you can view the subtypes associated with a layer, make edits to the properties of those subtypes, apply domains and default values to the fields of a subtype, or create new subtypes on a layer.
+In the Subtypes view, you can view the subtypes associated with a layer, make edits to the properties of those subtypes, apply domains and default values to the fields of a subtype, or create subtypes in a layer.

-In the example below, subtypes are being created on the Building layer.
-These subtypes are applied to the BLDGTYPE field and represent different types of buildings, such as Development, Utility, Marketing, and Security.
-Now when creating new buildings, the type of building will be determined by choosing one of these subtypes.
+In the example below, subtypes are being created in the Building layer.
+These subtypes are applied to the BLDGTYPE field and represent various types of buildings, such as Development, Utility, Marketing, and Security.
+Now when creating buildings, the type of building will be determined by choosing one of these subtypes.

 Domains and default values can also be applied to the fields on each of the subtypes.
 Using the AccessType domain that was created in the Data design topic, access permissions can be added to each building by applying the appropriate domain and default value on a subtype.
-Now when creating a new Development building, for example, it will automatically be given the AccessType value of Employees, restricting entrance permissions on that building to employees only, whereas new Utility buildings will automatically be given the AccessType value of Maintenance.
+Now when creating a Development building, for example, it will automatically be given the AccessType value of Employees, restricting entrance permissions on that building to employees only, whereas new Utility buildings will automatically be given the AccessType value of Maintenance.

-This example shows how you can use subtypes to subcategorize your layers, and apply behavior to those subtypes.
+This example shows how you can use subtypes to subcategorize layers, and apply behavior to those subtypes.